spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 ### Managing User Limits (Free tier only)

 **Q. What does namespace in the context of user limits refer to?**
 A. In GitLab, a [namespace](https://docs.gitlab.com/ee/user/group/#namespaces) is a unique name for a user, a group, or subgroup, under which a project can be created.
-User limits are implemented at the **top level group or personal namespace**.
+User limits are implemented at the **top-level group or personal namespace**.

 **Q. How are the total number of users in my namespace calculated?**
-A. We count the sum of unique users within a namespace which includes the users in the parent namespace (group), subgroups, and projects.
+A. We count the sum of unique users within a namespace which includes the users in the top-level namespace (group), subgroups, and projects.
 For example:
 If a user has a group named `top` and two sub-groups under `top` named `child1` and `child2` with 4 different unique users in each group, then the `top` namespace will have a total of 8 users, which is above the user limit of 5.
 If the two sub-groups contain the same 4 users, then `top` would only have 4 total users.

 **Q. Where can I view and manage the number of users in my namespace?**